Birch Class 2025 - 2026

 Mrs Savage

 Below is an example timetable.
 Please note this is subject to change.
-Please note during Autumn 1, PE will be on a Thursday and Friday.
+Spring term 1 PE is on a Tuesday and a Thursday.

 Files to Download